MrSoulPenguin/CoSDT/README.md

 Example:
   I know using a mixin to inject into one of the Block#dropStacks() methods isn't the proper way to modify loot tables.
-But as I only wanted to change on loot table, I don't care.
+But as I only wanted to change one loot table, I don't care.
 If I add more modifications to other loot tables, I'll do it properly.